 Antimicrobial Agents and Chemotherapy

 Modongo, Chawangwa; Pasipanodya, Jotam G.; Srivastava, Shashikant; Zetola, Nicola; Williams, Scott; Sirugo, Giorgio; and Gumbo, Tawanda, "Artificial Intelligence and Amikacin Exposures Predictive of Outcomes in Multidrug-Resistant Tuberculosis Patients" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 464.